UBC-MDS/beautiful-jekyll/capstone/partner_info.md

 Successful MDS capstone projects...

-- pose an interesting and open-ended question/problem that can be addressed using data science for which data is available or obtainable.
+- pose an interesting and open-ended question/problem that can be addressed using data science for which data is already available or easily obtainable.
 - pose a multi-faceted question/problem, containing enough dimensions to be addressed in a multitude of ways.
-- are sufficiently deep, such that a useful data product can be made in two months that makes a solid advance on the problem.
+- are sufficiently deep, such that a useful data product that makes a solid advance on the problem can be developed in two months.
-- can be split up into milestones, such that concrete progress can be made in two months.
+- can be split up into milestones, such that concrete progress can be made throughout the two months.
 - draw on various tools and topics the students have learned in their [courses](https://ubc-mds.github.io/descriptions/) during the MDS program.

 What a capstone project is **not**:

 - Setting up and/or maintaining a database.
-    - This project should focus on a data science problem.
+    - The capstone project should focus on a data science problem.
 - A pre-specified approach, such as applying a particular machine learning algorithm to a particular data set.
     - This type of project is too narrow, not open-ended, and has only one or a few solutions.
 We expect our students to creatively come up with their own data science approaches to address the capstone partner's over-arching question/problem (with advice from the capstone partner on data science approaches).
 - Data cleaning.
     - Although we expect some data wrangling to be involved in the project, we ask that you provide data that is mostly clean and "ready-to-go".
 If you need help with this, [ASDa](https://asda.stat.ubc.ca/) from the UBC Department of Statistics might be able to help for a fee.
+Projects where the students are required to spend a significant amount of time to create/obtain the data are likely to be rejected.
 - Software development.
     - Although our students learn some basic principles of software development, they are not generally equipped to build production-level software systems.
 Software development projects would also typically be less well aligned with the students' interests and the learning objectives of the capstone course.